walterdemo/PullRequestRepo/README.md

 Isguma was here!!!

-Jack was here :3 for the fifteenth entry XD
+Jack was here :3 for the fifteenth entry XD XD